I Live on Danger: Production

 The film was based on a story called I'll Be Back in a Flash by Alex Gottlieb.
 He sold it to Pine Thomas Productions in August 1941.
 They bought it as the second in a three-picture deal Chester Morris had with Pine-Thomas Productions.
 Lewis Foster was assigned to write the script.

 Morris' 38-year-old brother Arthur was meant to play a role in the film but died shortly before filming of a brain haemorrhage.

 Jean Parker signed to make the film as the first in a three-picture deal she had with Pine Thomas.

 Filming took place in December 1941.
-Anna Q. Nilsson had her first role in 13 years.
+Though reported as being Anna Q. Nilsson's first role in 13 years, this isn't even remotely true, as she had numerous appearances, both credited and uncredited, in films throughout the 1930s and early 1940s.
+Charlotte Henry, who had headlined the 1933 film Alice In Wonderland, appears in a small role as a nurse; this was her final film before retiring from on-screen acting (though she moved to San Diego and remained active in local theatre).

 Reception

 The Los Angeles Times called it "a pretty good B".

 The New York Times said the film showed "very little than what we have already seen."